|

 within science by using common language mixed with easily understood

-definitions of some technical terminology.
-I try my best to keep the
+definitions of technical terminology.

-I am not a botanist nor do I claim to be an expert in any plant genera.
+I am not a botanist nor do I claim to be an expert in any plant genera,

 I am simply a student of botany with a constant list of questions